 Our GHOST Series K9 gear is perfect for SWAT teams, military working dog teams or the casual user looking for some unique K9 gear.
 This usually is in the “gray” colorway.

 A 500 lbs. load-bearing rated buckle, made from nylon polymer plastic, made to be a ‘two-eared open’ which prevents accidental release of the buckle.
 Made by Austri Alpine.
-Check out our Youtube video here to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9 (metal dog collar buckles, plastic dog collar buckles).
+Check out our YouTube video The Difference in Buckles on Dog Harnesses, Collars and Other K9 Gear to learn about the types of buckles we use, and how to pick which buckle is right for you and your K9.

 Heat Alert System